 Long decay is pretty self-explanatory; you can see that the notes will start smearing into one another and there is very little separation between every attack.
 Bad drivers are usually the cause of this, perhaps too limp a diaphragm material or too much acoustic resonance without the housing, who knows.
 The end effect, just like having a long attack, contributes to that muddy/congested sound.

-Breaking it down further, the tone of any given instrument is made up of the fundamental frequency (that determines the note) and the harmonic frequencies (that give the instruments its unique sound).
+Breaking it down further, the tone of any given instrument is made up of the fundamental frequency (which is also referred to as the fundamental tone, this determines the note in question) and the harmonic frequencies (which is also referred to as the overtones, these give the instruments their unique sound).
 For instance, a C4 (middle C) note played by different instruments will look as follows on a frequency response plot:

 When someone refers to “tonal balance”, that’s also reference to how accurate an instrument may sound; after all, if the balance between the fundamentals and each order of harmonics are correct, so must be the sound.
 From there, there is the debate on what constitutes as “correct” or neutral which I won’t go into right now.
-Because the concept of neutrality is so fluid and subjective, especially in the IEM world where individual HRTF rears its ugly head the strongest, tonality therefore also becomes a very subjective metric and so I’m very hesitant to judge IEMs based on what sounds “correct” (though I’ll mention it and will still arbitrarily be a factor in my rankings).
+Because the concept of neutrality is so fluid and subjective, especially in the IEM world where individual’s own Head-Related Transfer Function (HRTF) rears its ugly head the strongest, tonality therefore also becomes a very subjective metric.
+Thus, I’m very hesitant to judge IEMs based on what sounds “correct”, though I’ll mention it and will still arbitrarily be a factor in my final rankings.

 You hear the term “colouration” getting thrown around a lot but here’s how I see it.
 When the tonality of the sound gets skewed to any direction, it goes from having a neutral tone to a coloured one.
 Skewing towards the low frequencies creates a “dark tonality”, while skewing towards the higher frequencies creates a “bright tonality”.
 Being lower-frequency-biased puts the focus more on the fundamentals and lower-order harmonics, which subjectively gives the instruments some extra richness and heft.
 On the other hand, being higher-frequency-biased puts the focus more on the higher-order harmonics, which can boost the clarity of the instruments as well as improving the perception of “air”.